 - Promotes programs and activities that contribute to academic and personal development of residents and creates a positive atmosphere for residents and guests.

-- Supports student conduct programming with an emphasis on education, ethical development and community responsibility in conjunction with the Assistant Dean for Student Conduct.
+- Administers an effective student conduct program with an emphasis on education, ethical development and community responsibility in conjunction with the Assistant Dean of Students for Student Conduct.

-- Responsible for submitting Incident Reports via Maxient.
+- Responsible for submitting Incident Reports via electronic systems.